-11. Spatial resolution of the human transcriptome during gastrointestinal tumorigenesis $-\frac{1,2,3,4}{2}$ Dr. Francesco Boccellato
+Spatial resolution of the human transcriptome during gastrointestinal tumorigenesis - ^{1,2,3,4} Dr. Francesco Boccellato

-Primary Supervisor: Dr. Francesco Boccellato Additional Supervisors: Jan Bornschein
+Primary Supervisor: Dr. Francesco Boccellato Additional Supervisors: Jan Bornschein Eligibility: All tracks are eligible to apply for this project.

 The gastrointestinal mucosa is organised in invaginations called glands in the stomach and crypts in the colon.
 How cancer arises from these invaginations is still unclear, but before cellular transformation occurs, the analysis of early mucosal aberrations in biopsies enables the detection of pre-cancerous conditions.
 Tissue response to stress, toxic dietary compounds, infections and inflammation, might alter the microenvironment posing the mucosa at risk of malignant transformation.
 We plan to analyse pre-cancerous conditions of the gastrointestinal tract to understand why they have a different tissue configuration compared to the normal.